galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

 - A test that uses a provisioned account object to perform the same test as `BasicAccountCreditTest.java` in an improved test design - `ProvisionedAccountCreditTests.java`.
 - A test that exercises the z/OS Batch Manager by simulating the submission of a JCL job to add a number of accounts to the SimBank system - `BatchAccountsOpenTest.java`.

 All of these example tests become available when you set up a Galasa example project within Eclipse.

 If you are using the Galasa zipped distribution you must use Gradle to build your projects, so follow the instructions in the [_Creating an example Galasa project using Gradle_](#headgradle) section.

 If you are using the Galasa plug-in from the update site, use Maven to build your projects, following the instructions in the [_Creating an example Galasa project using Maven_](#headmaven) section.

+Note that there are some variations in the Eclipse interface, depending on the version of Eclipse that you are using.

 ## <a name="headgradle"></a>Creating an example Galasa project using Gradle